AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 * Dimension items that contain breakdowns that have URL values that you want to link to (for example, a Page Name dimension that has a breakdown of a Page URL dimension)

-* Dimension items or breakdowns that have values that are part of a URL that you want to link to
+* Dimension items or breakdowns that have values that are part of a URL that you want to link to (for example, a Page Name dimension that is part of a URL)

 To add hyperlinks to one or more dimension items: